 The second case was very similar.
 My client had been at a friend’s house hanging out.
 Over the course of the evening she had a few beers, but nothing which would make her intoxicated.
 On the way home during a snow storm, she slid off the road in her neighborhood and hit a bush.
 A friend called the police to report the accident.
 To my client’s surprise, when they arrived the police accused her of being intoxicated.
 My client who suffered from anxiety attacks began having an attack.
 It was hardly mentioned in the officer’s report, but the Officer worked for an agency that recorded client interactions.
 From the video, it was clear that my client had a mental breakdown due to nerves which affected all of the officer’s observations.
 Without the video, the only evidence would have been those things which the officer wrote down.

 Contact A DUI Attorney To Protect Your Rights

 In the age of modern technology, it is unthinkable that we don’t use that technology to protect people’s rights.
 In the opinion of this Colorado Springs DUI lawyer, it will benefit both law enforcement and those charged if all interactions were filmed.
-If you have questions about your criminal case or DUI, please contact James Newby Law at 719-578-3322.
+If you have questions about your criminal case or DUI, please contact our office to speak with a DUI attorney.